Chief Executive Officer, she/her

-Gurpreet oversees the day-to-day activities of the agency.
-She ensures the departments she manages are performing efficiently and effectively and works with agency leaders on project planning.
-Prior to joining KCSARC, she held an Operations Role for 7 years and previously worked as a Practice Administrator for an Anesthesia group who provided services to two large community hospitals.
+Gurpreet oversees the day-to-day operations of the agency.
+She ensures the departments she manages are performing efficiently and effectively, and works with agency leaders on project planning.
+Prior to joining KCSARC, she held an operations role for seven years.
+She previously worked as a Practice Administrator for an anesthesia group that provided services to two large community hospitals.

-Gurpreet holds a Master’s in Business Administration with a concentration in Healthcare Management and a CMPE (Board Certified Medical Practice manager) Credential.
+Gurpreet holds a Master of Business Administration with a concentration in healthcare management and a CMPE (Board Certified Medical Practice Executive) credential.

 In her spare time, she loves spending time with her family and cooking.